-CC Bio, developer of preventative solutions for microbiome dysbiosis, announced today it has been awarded a major grant from Innovate UK, the UK’s innovation agency, to support its ongoing research into the use of bacteriophage derived endolysins for the treatment of recurrent bacterial vaginosis.
+CC Bio, developer of preventative solutions for microbiome dysbiosis, announced today it has been awarded a major grant from Innovate UK, the UK’s innovation agency, to support its ongoing research into therapeutics for the treatment of recurrent bacterial vaginosis.

 The research project that has received the grant, entitled “Development of clinically translatable therapies for the treatment and prevention of bacterial vaginosis” is a continued collaboration between CC Bio and Brunel University, building upon previous Innovation Voucher funding secured between the two parties.

-The CC Bio-developed endolysins, of which CCB2.1 is the pre-clinical lead candidate, will enable more effective treatment of recurrent bacterial vaginosis (BV).
+The CC Bio-developed therapeutic asset, of which CCB2.1 is the pre-clinical lead candidate, will enable more effective treatment of recurrent bacterial vaginosis (BV).

 BV affects up to 30% of women of childbearing age in Europe/US, who face numerous prenatal and sexual health risks through carriage of the causative organism, Gardnerella vaginalis.